jusliu9547/DataCamp_project/README.md

 [**DataCamp**](https://www.datacamp.com) is an online learning platfrom with interactive courses, practices, and projects.
 Not only R but Python is appied in different projects, and those mini-projects could help you hone your coding skill and the machine learning knowledge!
 You can also find some useful cheatsheet [here](https://github.com/jusliu9547/DataCamp/tree/master/Cheatsheet) in case of forgetting some functions or arguments

 Here, I will update the project from **DataCamp** everyday until finishing all projects!
-Leave a :star: if you feel helpful! :wink:
+Leave a :star: if helpful! :wink:

 ## R project